relistan/billmonger/README.md

 $ ./billmonger -c my-other-config.yaml
 ```

-You mask as for help on the command lin in the semi-standard way:
+You may ask for help on the command line in the semi-standard way:

 ```bash
 $ ./billmonger --help